Rapid Recovery Breast Augmentation St. Louis - Breast Enhancement Missouri

 The implants will sit higher on the chest immediately after surgery and will then settle into the breast over the course of 3 months to 1 year.
 A bandeau may be provided to help accelerate the natural settling of the implants that occurs after surgery.

 Nipple sensation and the ability to lactate are usually preserved in these procedures.
 Women are able to get mammograms after surgery and implants do not interfere with breast cancer detection.

 Before and Afters

 Dr. Cabbabe strives to make the procedure as easy and comfortable as possible for his patients.
-Before surgery, patients usually receive anti-inflammatory pain medications that do not cause bleeding.
-At the time of surgery, local anesthesia numbing medicine is used that is long – lasting into the breast.
-After surgery, early range of motion is begun and pain medications are given.
-Dr. Cabbabe does not believe in the use of pain pumps for breast augmentation as studies have shown mixed results with their use, they are costly and they increase the risk of infections.
+Dr. Cabbabe does not believe in the use of pain pumps for breast augmentation because newer local anesthetics are long acting and have eliminated the need for these pumps.
+Studies have shown mixed results with pain pumps: they are costly, and they can increase the risk of infections.
 Dr. Cabbabe has removed breast implants on patients from other practices that use pain pumps due to infection.